Russia security chief says foreign sites foment protests

-Opposition leaders and ordinary Russians used Facebook to organize a wave of winter rallies which attracted tens of thousands of people onto Moscow’s streets to protest alleged fraud by Putin’s ruling party in a December 4 parliamentary election.
+Opposition leaders and ordinary Russians used Facebook to organise a wave of winter rallies which attracted tens of thousands of people onto Moscow’s streets to protest alleged fraud by Putin’s ruling party in a Dec.
+4 parliamentary election.

 Since Putin’s return to the Kremlin for a six-year presidential term on May 7, activists have relied on Twitter to defy riot police and coordinate sit-ins in the capital’s parks.